N2OMatt/abandoned_n2omatt.github.com/projects.md

 * I did not comment very well.
 * My autolayout is far from the best.

-Fortunately I made it and did enter in Ginga.One - Where I'm very happy and glad to work now ;D
+Fortunately I made it and did enter in Ginga.One.

 <!-- COWTODO: Add the link -->
 So here is the link for the project: [The Incredible Test]()